 - Address 2-11-4, Nihonbashi Ningyocho, Chuo-ku, Tokyo, 103-0013, Japan

-Feel a night in Shinjuku 2 chome with your entire body!
+Feel a night in Shinjuku Nichome with your entire body!

-A bar located in Shinjuku 2 chome, known as Japan's most famous gay town.
-Its event program is changed daily.
+Aisotope Bar is located in Shinjuku Nichome, known as Japan's most famous LGBTQ town.
+The bar's event program changes every day.
 On weekdays, some entertainment programs are presented in the bar area.
-On weekends, the bar is used as an event space for a wide variety of events and is visited by guests of various age and gender group.
-During the daytime, it offers the space for gatherings, birthday parties, and same-sex wedding parties.
+On weekends, the bar is used as an event space for a wide variety of events and is visited by guests of various ages, genders, and orientations.
+During the daytime, it offers space for gatherings, birthday parties, and same-sex wedding parties.

 Aisotope Lounge Aisotope Lounge

 - Address 2-12-16, Shinjuku, Shinjuku-ku, Tokyo, 160-0022, Japan

 A show restaurant that stands out in Kabukicho, Shinjuku, one of Tokyo's major entertainment districts that sparkles with colorful neon.
 The restaurant, which opened in 2012, presents crazy performances by metal-body robots, dinosaur replicas, and dancers.
 Since international media often talks about this show, many visitors from abroad also come here.
 Enjoy dynamic and great shows in a myriad of lights and roaring sound!